 Project authorship will remain concealed throughout the deliberations of the jury.
 If the authorship is revealed on any of the images, plans, or narrative, the entry will be disqualified.

-Carefully review the 2014 AIA Institute Honor Awards for Interior Architecture Submission Preview before submitting your payment.
-You can go back and edit your submission until the deadline once you have started but no refunds will be issued for submissions that are disqualified, late or incomplete.
+Carefully review the 2016 AIA Institute Honor Awards for Interior Architecture Submission Preview before submitting your payment.
+You can go back and edit your submission until the deadline once you have started but no refunds will be issued for submissions that are disqualified, late, incomplete, or withdrawn.